The “Undo” feature is one of the handiest tools in Microsoft Windows.

 As you can see, it really is quite a time saver!
 It’s also easy to remember if you practice it a few times.

 Ctrl+Z also works in many situations where “Undo” simply isn’t available.

 For example, if you accidentally delete a file in Windows Explorer (or File Explorer), just press Ctrl+Z and the deleted file will be instantly restored without having to open the Recycle Bin.

 Regular readers of this blog are well aware that I’m a huge fan of keyboard shortcuts, and in my opinion Ctrt+Z is the king of the bunch!

 Do you have a favorite keyboard shortcut that you simply can’t live without?
-If so, feel free to share it with us in the comments below.
+If so, send me an email and let me know about it!

-Bonus tip #1: This post features a short list of my favorite keyboard shortcuts.
+Bonus tip: This post features a short list of my favorite keyboard shortcuts.

 Never miss a tip!
 Click here to sign up for my free Daily Tech Tips Email Newsletter!